Biden condemns 'Russia's unprovoked and unjustified attack on Ukraine' - KTVZ

 “We will also coordinate with our NATO Allies to ensure a strong, united response that deters any aggression against the Alliance,” Biden said.

-The UN Security Council held an emergency meeting on Wednesday evening in New York that unfolded as Putin’s speech aired on Russian television and the explosions began in Ukraine.
+The UN Security Council held an emergency meeting on Wednesday evening in New York — offering a remarkable split screen as the diplomats delivered speeches at the same time Putin’s speech aired on Russian television and the explosions began in Ukraine.
 Ukraine’s Ambassador to the United Nations Volodymyr Yelchenko directly questioned Russia’s representative in his speech.

-US Ambassador to the UN Linda Thomas-Greenfield spoke for a second time at the end of the UN meeting, stating Putin had “delivered a message of war” while the Security Council was meeting.
+US Ambassador to the UN Linda Thomas-Greenfield spoke for a second time as the UN meeting was nearing an end, stating Putin had “delivered a message of war” while the Security Council was meeting.
 She said the US would introduce a resolution in the UN on Thursday.

 “At the exact time as we are gathered in the Council seeking peace, Putin delivered a message of war in total disdain for the responsibility of this council,” Thomas-Greenfield said.